Supported platforms: CODESYS 3.5 SAFETY, CODESYS 3.5 SP19 SAFETY

 The following image highlights the program name in red and the variable name in green, defined in MultiTool Creator.

 Check internal diagnostic mapping.
-Verify that all I/O variables under the Internal folder are mapped to the S_Inputs program.
+Verify that all I/O variables under the Internal or Diagnostic folder are mapped to the S_Inputs program.
 These are used by hardware diagnostics.

 All I/O initialization code (safety & non-safety related) is added to the S_Init_IO program.